anhthang/raycast-premier-league/README.md

 * **Standings:** View the current league table, including points, goal difference, and form.
 * **Fixtures and Results:** Access upcoming and past match fixtures, results, and match details.
-* **Teams:** Explore individual team profiles with information on players, managers, and recent performance.
+* **Clubs:** Explore individual team profiles with information on players, managers, and recent performance.
 * **Players:** Search for player profiles, including statistics, career highlights, and transfer history.
 * **Managers:** View manager profiles with information on teams managed and career achievements.
+* **Awards:** View a list of individual and team awards, including winners and statistics.

 ## Issues